liamsmith3194/otter-hockey/README.md

 Based on https://www.otterhockey.co.uk

 An online E-Commerce store for hockey fans to purchase our products.
-From top of the range sticks to a pair a shin pads, we pride ourselves on build quality and use the best materials!
+From top of the range sticks to a pair a shin pads.

+## Our Story - Direct Quote

+    "Whilst at University our founder, Kyle, broke his hockey stick and had not budgeted to purchase another.
+The idea of making hockey sticks premium but affordable then formed.
+Upon our start in 2018, we originally planned to make one range of sticks, but in April 2019 the community wanted more, we gave you more.
+Fast forward two years later and our sticks were at the Tokyo 2020 Olympics, used by Melanie Garcia of Spain.
+Showcasing to the world how Hockey can be Premium, but Affordable.
+Keep an eye out, we've got more to come."

 ## Permission